 Details with Side Effects

 Somnolence Or Sedation

 ONFI causes somnolence and sedation.
-In clinical trials, somnolence or sedation were reported at all effective doses and were dose-related.
+In clinical trials, somnolence or sedation was reported at all effective doses and was dose-related.

 In general, somnolence and sedation begin within the first month of treatment and may diminish with continued treatment.
 Prescribers should monitor patients for somnolence and sedation, particularly with concomitant use of other central nervous system depressants.
 Prescribers should caution patients against engaging in hazardous activities requiring mental alertness, such as operating dangerous machinery or motor vehicles, until the effect of ONFI is known.

 Potentiation Of Sedation From Concomitant Use With Central Nervous System Depressants

 Since ONFI has a central nervous system (CNS) depressant effect, patients or their caregivers should be cautioned against simultaneous use with other CNS depressant drugs or alcohol, and cautioned that the effects of other CNS depressant drugs or alcohol may be potentiated.